 Preventing Leaks With Agile Publishing Tools

 There are many reasons content could get published early, such as human error or a poorly designed workflow, but the culprit is often an antiquated CMS.
 Many well-known CMS platforms are not actually designed for the modern content distribution era.
-If they were, a staffer would have never been able to ruin months of buildup with the click of a single publish button.
+If they were, a staffer would have never been able to make that kind of mistake with the click of a single publish button.

 Brightspot, on the other hand, was designed to serve the needs of companies that are regularly producing content for immediate and scheduled distribution.
 We have incorporated feedback from our customers (such as Johnson & Johnson, Walmart and U.S. News & World Report, to name-drop a few) to create a flexible CMS that serves the needs of large corporations.
 The result is a robust platform that has many features other platforms don't offer.